usaid-cs/yesterday-i-learned/random.md

 - All features have bugs until people stop complaining about them.
 - [State modification is the root of all evil](http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/): don't ever write code that modifies state unless specified otherwise.
 - `$x()` does an XPath search in Chrome's console.
-- [The Earth is a dynamo](https://en.wikipedia.org/wiki/Geomagnetic_reversal), so its field strength depends on [how aligned the two poles are](https://en.wikipedia.org/wiki/Geomagnetic_reversal#/media/File%3ANASA_54559main_comparison1_strip.gif).
-If they are not aligned, the field strength is low, and may even be reversed.
 - You can be [doing some crazy things](http://julesjacobs.github.io/2015/08/17/bayesian-scoring-of-ratings.html) to get the average of a 5-star rating.
 - [This is _snooker_, not pool and _you do not have to pick a pocket for the black ball_.
 In snooker it is customary to apologise for shots where you get extremely lucky, which is why the player gave an apologetic wave to his opponent.](https://www.reddit.com/r/instant_regret/comments/3vc263/billiards_blunder/)
 - The pattern [`aaaa aaa aaa aaaaa`](https://news.ycombinator.com/item?id=10693936) causes Windows <2000 to glitch out while assuming the format is unicode.